xtensa/PodEmu/README.md

 <td>Spotify</td>
 <td>yes</td>
 <td>yes</td>
 <td>Metadata does not contain ListSize and ListPosition information.
-Broadcasts should be enabled in Settings -> Device Broadcast Status.</td>
+Broadcasts should be enabled in Settings -> Device Broadcast Status.
+Spotify also does not support Fast Forward / Rewind keycode injection.</td>
 </tr>
 <tr>
 <td>TIDAL</td>